-After speaking with Sleep Number Customer Service representatives, I learned about a few extra details and clarifications that may help you decide between a C-4 or a CSE mattress.
+After speaking with Sleep Number Customer Service representatives, I learned about a few extra details and clarifications that may help people decide between a C-4 or a CSE mattress.

 Mattress Top: There seems to be a little bit of difference in the tops of the mattresses, mostly that the CSE has a softer, plusher mattress top than the C-4.

 The Customer service rep told me that the CSE mattress top is similar to the P5 model (their best seller) and has more cushion, while the C-4 “has a more euro cover, flat and more firm.”

 Comfort Layer: On the Sleep Number website it says that the C-4 has a 1½” Comfort Layer and the CSE has a 2″ PlushFit® foam comfort layer.